 Lifetime Health Cover timing

-Hospital cover, before the 1 July deadline.
+Hospital cover, before the LHC deadline.

 Medicare Levy Surcharge